Hurricane-strength gusts batter the Gulf Coast of Florida

-The NHC reported on the social media platform X that gusts of 106 km/h (66 mph) were also recorded at Albert Whitted Airport in St. Petersburg, indicating that the effects of the cyclone are intensifying in that area.
+The NHC reported on the social media platform X that wind gusts of 106 km/h (66 mph) were also recorded at the Albert Whitted Airport in St. Petersburg, indicating that the effects of the cyclone are intensifying in that area.

 Facebook Capture / Weather Bulletin